 - 1. Interrupted by a READ (with or without auto precharge): A READ to bank m will interrupt a READ on bank n, CL later.
-The precharge to bank n will begin when the READ to bank m is registered (Figure 31). - 2.
+The precharge to bank n will begin when the READ to bank m is registered (see Figure 29 on page 37). - 2.
 Interrupted by a WRITE (with or without auto precharge): A WRITE to bank m will interrupt a READ on bank n when registered.
 DQM should be used two clocks prior to the WRITE command to prevent bus contention.
-The precharge to bank n will begin when the WRITE to bank m is registered (Figure 32 on page 39).
+The precharge to bank n will begin when the WRITE to bank m is registered (see Figure 30 on page 38).